leemgs/detecting-emotion-cnn-20241128-1900/README.md

 ![My network model architecture](my-model-architecture.jpg)

-I've created a flowchart that visualizes the neural network architecture you provided.
+I have created a flowchart to visualize the neural network architecture.
 Let me break down the key aspects of the diagram:

 1. The network starts with an input layer of 48x48x1 grayscale images